 - Increase Your Comfort: Evaporative coolers have that humidity advantage that we need here in our dry, desert climate.
 The only downside is that evaporative coolers don’t always have the same amount of temperature control.
 They simply don’t have the same level of cooling capacity.
 If your evaporative cooler can’t seem to keep you comfortable it might be time to make the switch.

 - Decrease Your Maintenance Efforts: Central air conditioners are much easier to maintain than swamp coolers.
 Evaporative coolers are great, but they require their fair share of winterizing and maintenance work that occurs on top of your roof.
 Central air conditioners are a lot easier to access because they’re placed on the ground.
 In addition to this, you can do a lot of your central air conditioning maintenance on your own by replacing your air filters.

 Most homes here in Albuquerque already have centralized ductwork.
 If you’re thinking about making the switch from evaporative cooling to central air conditioning, it won’t be too difficult or time-consuming.
 Contact an expert from our team today to learn more about the conversion process.

 If you want to convert your home from an evaporative cooler to a central air conditioning system make sure you contact our experts.
-Contact Desert Suns Heating & Cooling Inc. today to schedule an appointment.
+Contact First Rate Plumbing Heating and Cooling Inc. today to schedule an appointment.